viamrobotics/docs/docs/dev/reference/apis/components/arm.md

 # updated: ""  # When the content was last entirely checked
 ---

-The arm API allows you to give commands to your [arm components](/components/arm/) for linear motion planning.
+The arm API allows you to give commands to your [arm components](/components/arm/) for linear motion planning with self-collision prevention.
-If you want self-collision prevention and obstacle avoidance, use the [motion API](/dev/reference/apis/services/motion/).
+If you want the arm to avoid obstacles, or you want to plan complex motion in an automated way, use the [motion API](/dev/reference/apis/services/motion/).

 The arm component supports the following methods: